Investing

 How Many Stocks Should I Own?

-Below are the different investment stages and how you should be prioritizing your investments in each case.
+Here are the different investment stages and how to prioritize your holdings in each phase.

 Economy Stock Market Chart